 - 177 m – Ox Bay

 - 175 m – Georgian Bay

 Bugs: Given that it was June, we were expecting much worse!
-Our Eureka Bug tent did get put up twice in ten days, mostly so we could refresh our memories on the best way to put it up!
+Our Eureka NoBugZone tent did get put up twice in ten days, mostly so we could refresh our memories on the best way to put it up!

 Cell Phone Coverage:

-Along for the ride was our inReach Explorer+ with its two-way email communication and a once-every-ten minute track uploaded to the Garmin website so the folks at home could follow along.
+Along for the ride was our inReach Explorer+ with its two-way email communication and a once-every-ten-minute track uploaded to the Garmin website so the folks at home could follow along.
 We’ve come a long way since the unforgettable summer of 1981 when we said we’d be back in six or seven weeks and paddled from Pickle Lake to Attawapiskat without any contact.
 Now that was off the grid!

-However, you don’t need an inReach for a French River trip.
+However, you don’t really need an inReach for a French River trip.
 Your cellphone will allow you to connect with the folks back home from most locations.